Return to practice programme

 We will fund all of the course fees, with an additional £500 of financial support for each learner on the programme.

 Applications and any queries relating to Return to Practice programmes can be directed to the relevant university.

-Universities who run the Return to Practice programme:
+Universities that run the Return to Practice programme

 Sheffield Hallam University